SynapseWeb/Reconstruct/source/README.md

-# Reconstruct
+# Reconstruct 1.1.0.1

+## This version has been modified to be compiled with MinGW 4.9.2
+### This version may be compiled with:  mingw32-make -f makefile_raw
+### The help system is currently disabled.

 Here at GitHub is the original Source code for Reconstruct - which was last compiled in 2007 and the Executible is available at: https://sites.cns.utexas.edu/synapseweb/software-0 Software

 Reconstruct Download

-Reconstruct Version 1.1.0.0
+Reconstruct Version 1.1.0.1
  with Help Manual and example.ser (7.38MB)
  [August 20, 2007]